Amazon Timestream

 Next datastream_corp/run.sh

-It copies app.js and token.txt into the instance using SCP
+It copies into the instance using SCP

-All access controls are secure-by-default.
+All are secure-by-default.
 Only project members, with valid credentials, can connect with each other.
 NAT’s are traversed using a relay and outgoing tcp connections.
 Metrics Corp. or Datastream Corp. don’t expose any listening endpoints on the Internet.
 Their networks are completely closed and protected from any attacks from the Internet.